uHlam3ao/Minecraft-Hacks/README.md

-# im not responsible for wha you do with my code
+# im not responsible for what you do with my code